 I want to be clear on this because I know I've emphasized the acceptance because that's the nature of our command.
 Someone might incorrectly assume that I'm promoting kind of a laissez-faire (deliberate abstention from direction), a let everything go attitude that never challenges sin, never challenges false teaching-WRONG!
 ABSOLUTELY, UNEQUIVOCALLY WRONG!
 A major function of God's Word is to protect us by letting us know those things are neither opinions or optional.
 There's never been a time when God doesn't expect obedience from His people.
 But, let's be careful not to bind on others what's beyond the teaching of God's Word.
 That's exactly what the Pharisees did.
-If you haven't read Matthew, Mark, Luke, and John lately, go back and read them because Jesus' most scathing remarks were for the judgmental, hypocritical, narrow-minded legalism that went beyond God's Word.
-Jesus said on more than one occasion, "You're making a mockery of God's Word."
+If you haven't read Matthew, Mark, Luke, and John lately, go back and read them because Jesus' most scathing remarks were for the judgmental, hypocritical, narrow-minded legalism that went beyond God's Word."

 The great danger facing God's people in any generation is gradually accumulating a system of "dos and don'ts" that often times goes beyond God's Word.
 It is more cultural than Biblical.

 For example, before the days of air conditioning the windows were open to help cool the building.
 This allowed flies to enter.
 A cover, a big white cloth cover, was placed over the bread and fruit of the vine to keep the flies off.
 As time passed the building was air conditioned, the windows were closed and flies ceased to be a problem.
 Someone asked "How come we've still have that tablecloth over the table?"
 Someone replied "I don't know.
 Why don't we take it off?"
 There wasn't any argument about the elements of the bread or the fruit of the vine, or about how often it was to be taken.
 But great concern about the tablecloth with some contending it was not scriptural to not have the bread and the fruit of the vine covered while others contended that the cover was totally insignificant.
 The disagreement became so great they could no longer meet together.
 They ceased to have the mind of Christ.
-They were no longer united in the mind of Christ.